MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

 the model is run).
 The (global) statistical-dynamical diagnostics output file will be written in only the first of these directories.
-The ``gluemncbig`` steps outlined :ref:`above <baroc_gluemnc_steps>` remain unchanged (if in doubt, one can always tell ``gluemncbig`` which specific directories to read, e.g. in bash ``mnc_test_{0009..0012}`` will grab only directories 0009, 0010, 0011, 0012).
+The ``gluemncbig`` steps outlined :ref:`above <baroc_gluemnc_steps>` remain unchanged (if in doubt, one can always tell ``gluemncbig`` which specific directories to read, e.g., in bash ``mnc_test_{0009..0012}`` will grab only directories 0009, 0010, 0011, 0012).
 Also note it is no longer necessary to redirect standard output to a file such as ``output.txt``; rather, separate ``STDOUT.xxxx`` and ``STDERR.xxxx`` files are created by each process, where ``xxxx`` is the process number (starting from ``0000``).
 Other than some additional `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>`_-related information, the standard output content is identical to that from the single-process run.

 .. _baroc_openmp: